programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 evaluation_results.to_csv('word2vec_model_evaluation.csv')
 ```

-The resulting .csv file contains a list of the models that were tested, the word pairs tested, and the cosine similarity for each word pair in that particular model.
-We've saved this file as a .csv for future reference, but you can also view the results inline by running the code below:
+The resulting `.csv` file contains a list of the models that were tested, the word pairs tested, and the cosine similarity for each word pair in that particular model.
+We've saved this file as a `.csv` for future reference, but you can also view the results inline by running the code below:

 ```
 print(evaluation_results)
 ```

 ## Building a corpus for your own research

 Now that you've had a chance to explore training and querying a model using a sample corpus, you might begin considering applications of word embeddings to your own research.
-In thinking about whether word vectors are useful for you, it's important to consider whether you are trying to investigate the kinds of questions that can be revealed by looking at patterns in word usage across a large corpus.
-This means considering the issues that follow:
+In thinking about whether word vectors are useful for you, it's important to consider whether the kinds of questions you are trying to investigate can be answered by analyzing word usage patterns across a large corpus.
+This means considering the following issues:

-Is is possible to assemble a corpus that can serve as a proxy for the phenomenon you would like to investigate?
+- Is is possible to assemble a corpus that can serve as a proxy for the phenomenon you would like to investigate?
 For example, if you are studying how early modern British historians distinguished their work from that of their medieval predecessors, you might assemble two corpora, one with medieval histories and another with early modern ones.

-Is "relationships between words" is a useful heuristic for your research?
+- Are 'relationships between words' a useful heuristic for your research?
 Can you identify terms or groups of terms associated with the larger conceptual spaces you are studying?
-With our early modern history example, we might use words like "fiction," "lie," "falsehood," and so on to get at the conceptual space of inaccurate or untruthful accounts of the past, and then see how close these words are to the terms associated with earlier histories (such as "monk," "medieval," "chronicler").
+With our early modern history example, we might use words like _fiction_, _lie_, _falsehood_, and so on to get at the conceptual space of inaccurate or untruthful accounts of the past, and then see how close these words are to the terms associated with earlier histories (such as _monk_, _medieval_, _chronicler_).

 Another important consideration for building your corpus is the composition of the texts.
 You should think about questions like:

-Are the texts in your corpus in a single language, or more than one?
+- Are the texts in your corpus in a single language, or more than one?
 If multiple languages, what is their distribution?
 Keep in mind that if you have multiple languages, there’s no magical translation layer in the word vector creation: the information about the contexts of "gato" (in Spanish) won’t merge with the contexts of "cat" (in English).
 Having multiple languages in a corpus might get you meaningful and interesting results if you’re studying, for instance, novels from the US borderlands where code switching between languages can be a significant literary device, but putting a bunch of Spanish-only documents and a bunch of English-only documents together in a single corpus just gives you two sets of words that don’t co-occur with each other at best, or co-occur in misleading ways (e.g. a model can’t differentiate between “con” as a conjunction in Spanish and as a noun in English, so if your research question involves looking at English words related to crime, the vector for English “con” will be skewed by the identically-spelled word in Spanish.)

-Do your texts vary in other features, such as length, genre, or form?
+- Do your texts vary in other features, such as length, genre, or form?
 Be deliberate about what you’re including in your corpus and why: if you want to work on the language of eighteenth-century poetry, and find that all your poems together don’t have enough of a word count to get decent results, don’t start adding eighteenth-century novels without adjusting your research questions accordingly.
 When big tech companies create giant word embeddings to help with things like machine translation, they’re working with unimaginably large corpora, at a scale where factors like genre and form have little impact.
 However, the smaller your data, the more careful you need to be — especially when trying to make scholarly claims about the output.

-What principles will you use to scope your corpus—date, publisher, publication location, author, etc.?
+- What principles will you use to scope your corpus—date, publisher, publication location, author, etc.?
 You should make sure that your selection principles match with the kinds of questions you want to investigate.
 This applies to computational text analysis in general, and no less so here, where you may be tempted to cast a wide net to get enough text.

 If you are not selecting all possible texts from within your scoping parameters—and you very likely won't be—how will you ensure that the texts you do select are broadly representative of the full set of potential texts (or at least how can you make sure that there aren't serious imbalances in the texts you include)?
 Returning to our early modern history example, it would be problematic if a corpus of "seventeenth-century histories" had 59 texts published in 1699 and one published in 1601.